cleliofs/argent-assessment/README.md

 Back-end services running either via AWS ECS containers or AWS Lambdas would provide a "wrapper" layer on top of the Ethereum smart contracts deployed and running in the Ethereum network.
+The "wrapper" back-end service would be exposed via API of a microservice which serves as the central entry point for all client requests.
+The application logic hides behind a set of programmatic interfaces, typically a RESTful web services API.
+This API accepts and processes calls from clients and might implement functionality such as traffic management, request filtering, routing, caching, and authentication and authorization.

 For both solutions a SSO services would authenticate and authorise the requests coming via the mobile Apps via a token.
 The token contains the identity from where the request is coming from and only the requester for the provided Ethereum account owner would be allowed to invoke the back-end services.